 European Union leaders to shield strategic firms from hostile interest amid crisis

-On Thursday, European Union leaders will support plans to defend healthcare, infrastructure and other firms that are seen as having strategic role from hostile foreign takeovers, a draft EU summit conclusion show.
+On Thursday, European Union leaders will support plans to defend healthcare, infrastructure and other firms that are seen as having a strategic role from hostile foreign takeovers, a draft EU summit conclusion show.

 Listed companies worldwide have become easier targets as share prices have crashed during the coronavirus crisis, with vaccine makers and other firms that have emerged as crucial players in the fight against the virus attracting attention.